 Mink at Danish farm to be culled after catching coronavirus

-Mink at a farm in Denmark were found to be infected with the new coronavirus and the whole stock now has to be culled, Danish authorities said on Wednesday.
+Mink at a farm in Denmark were found to be infected with the new coronavirus and all 11,000 of the animals there will have to be culled, Danish authorities said on Wednesday.

-The outbreak is the first in Denmark, the world's largest producer of mink skins, but comes shortly after the virus was detected at 13 mink farms in the Netherlands where roughly 570,000 minks have been ordered culled.
-"The government has decided, on a precautionary principle, that the infected mink stock will be culled to minimize the risk of the potential spread of the disease," said the Danish Veterinary and Food Administration in a statement.
+The outbreak is the first in Denmark, the world's largest producer of mink skins, but comes shortly after the virus was found at 13 mink farms in the Netherlands, where about 570,000 mink have been ordered culled.
+"The government has decided, on a precautionary principle, that the infected mink stock will be culled to minimize the risk of the potential spread of the disease," the Danish Veterinary and Food Administration said in a statement.

+A spokeswoman told Reuters that around 11,000 mink would be culled.
+Mink at the Danish farm were tested after a person associated with the farm tested positive with COVID-19.

 - READ MORE ON: